 Every year, planets orbiting the sun beyond Earth’s orbit reach what astronomers call opposition, when they appear in the sky at the position opposite that of the sun.
-At opposition, the planet, or satellite or asteroid, and the sun line up with Earth between them.
-Pluto and its moons were at opposition in 2017 on July 10 at 04:10 Universal Time.
+At opposition, the planet, satellite or asteroid and the sun line up with Earth between them.
+Pluto and its moons will be at opposition in 2018 on July 12 at 09:42 UTC; translate UTC to your time.
 Sometimes these alignments are so precise that if you were standing on the surface of one of these bodies and looking back at Earth, you would see our planet transit (or move across) the solar disk.

-These “special” oppositions take place when the planet is near what is called the line of nodes at the time of opposition.
+These “special” oppositions take place when the planet is near what is called the line of nodes.
+The line of nodes is the intersection of the plane of the Earth’s orbit and a planet’s orbit.
 Look back at the image above.
 The line of nodes is the intersection between the orbital plane of Pluto (purple) and that of Earth (white).
 Because Pluto’s orbit is significantly inclined relative to the ecliptic plane, node crossings are rare, and because Pluto’s orbit is eccentric, they occur in 87- and 161-year intervals.

 Pluto’s last node crossing was within one year of Clyde Tombaugh’s discovery in 1930.
 Did Tombaugh discover Pluto because it happened to lie right in the plane of the Earth’s orbit and the orbits of most of the other planets in the solar system in 1930?
 Probably.